Domains

 Action (maneuver):

 Success: Cross up to 2 edges.
-Crossing a difficult zone or edge counts as 2 edges.
+Moving through a difficult zone or crossing a difficult edge counts as 2 edges.
 You may spend 1 Wit to ignore difficult terrain.

 Crit Success: Cross up to 3 edges, ignoring difficult terrain.